CENG501-Projects/CENG501-Spring2022/Project_Duymus_Guder/Readme.md

 #### Note: The sole purpose of training the network without any pruning is to compare the performance after pruning it.
 We further want to clarify that we didn't have enough resources/time to tune the network to the optimum.
 With this settings, it provided 77.7% accuracy on the test set, which we took as a baseline performance result without any pruning.

-We started by implementing a graph construction function.
-Here we used flattening and normalization similar to that in the paper.
+We've implemented a graph construction function.
 For the similarity threshold γ, we manually tested a few different values and decided to use 0.023, which is in range of the values used in the paper.
 We used same weights as the authors (0.65 for _estimated_ 1-covering-number and 0.35 for quotient space size).

 After finding the most redundant layer, we used single-shot pruning as mentioned in the paper.
 Since the number of filters-to-be-pruned is not specified in the paper, we came up with our own formulation at this step.
 We've pruned $2 * \sqrt{r}$ filters, where $r$ denotes the redundancy of the layer.
 After each pruning step, we reconstructed the graph and calculated the redundancy only for the pruned layer, since the graph construction is the most costly part.